sad0p/go-readelf/README.md

 Future work related to this project:

-I'm definitely looking forward to writing a parser that is resistant to anti-reverse engineering techniques that corrupt Elf meta data to do the point it stops analysis tools like this, but still interpreted and executed correctly.
+I'm definitely looking forward to writing a parser that is resistant to anti-reverse engineering techniques that corrupt Elf meta data to the point it stops analysis tools like this, but binary is still interpreted and executes correctly.
 </pre>